roryogorman/Crafts-by-Ainhoa/README.md

 - The main colour used as a background for the NavBar & Footer is #989572 - a dark grayish yellow which I feel suits the purpose of the website well, and also blends very well with the background image.
 - Other colours have been chosen which complement the #989572 colour.
 These are:
     - a. #E0D8DE: A warm grey colour, used as the text colour
-    - b. #727598: A dark greyish blue colour, used as a colour for the 'Shop Now' button, as well as the hover colour for social media icons.
+    - b. #727598: A dark greyish blue colour, used as a colour for the "Shop Now" button, as well as the hover colour for social media icons.
     - c. #957298: A dark greyish magenta colour, used as a background for the User Review section.

 #### Typography
-- Two fonts were used primarily for this site - 'Rochester' & 'Baskerville'.
+- Two fonts were used primarily for this site - Rochester & Baskervville.
 These are two fonts that are commonly used in craft websites and are both clean, clear & very readable and so I feel are appropriate for this site
-- For the 'Site Title' in the NavBar & 'Shop Now' buttons, I have used the 'Rochester' font.
+- For the Site Title in the NavBar & "Shop Now" buttons, I have used the Rochester font.
 I feel that it looks artistic & it fits to the overall feel of the site.
 - From researching other leading craft websites e.g. lovecrafts.com & mookko.co.uk, these sites use typography such as these throughout which makes their sites look very attractive.

 #### Imagery
 For a site that will be primarily used to sell the merchandise of the vendor, imagery is hugely important - having a visual site with just the necessary commentary is usual practice for site such as this.
-As such, I have used stock imagery for background 'hero' images on each page and have used images of products already created by the vendor in the Gallery tab.
+As such, I have used stock imagery for background images on th Home & Shop page and have used images of products already created by the vendor in the Gallery tab.
 This gives the viewer a clear visual representation of the subject matter, aims and purposes of this site.

 ### Wireframes
 - Wireframes were created using Balsamiq.